Bealby/grandpas-pocket-watch-shop/README.md

 minimalistic and non-congestive look.

-The main header will include the logo that is clickable to the Home page, along with the three icons for 'Repair & Valuation', Profile and Basket.
-Each when hovered over will change colour to orange `rgb(220, 149, 35, 1)`.
-For the basket icon the total figure will be displayed and will change to orange `rgb(220, 149, 35, 1)` once products are added to the basket, which  will catch the users eye throughout their Website experience.
+The main header will include the logo that is clickable to the Home page, along with the three icons for `Repair & Valuation`, `Profile` and `Basket`.
+Each icon, when hovered over, will change colour to orange `rgb(220, 149, 35, 1)`.

+For the basket icon a total figure will be displayed directly underneath.
+When products are added to the basket the number will change from black to orange `rgb(220, 149, 35, 1)` and show the accumulative sum of products(s) added.
+This is a subtle feature that will catch the users eye while they are shopping. and perhaps even encourage users to follow through with their transaction.

-Under the main header a toggle icon will be displayed that once click will create a dropdown menu of all categories and types of products.
-A search bar will continually be present and accessible for the user due to the large number of products available in the Website.
-The search function will search for the product name and in the product description.
+Under the main header a toggle icon will be displayed that once clicked will create a dropdown menu of all categories and the products associated with them.

+A search bar will continually be present and accessible on all devices to inform the user that due to the extensive number of products the searches function is available to help in the user experience.
+The search function will allow for searches in name fileds as well as in description fields.

-#### Desktop
+- **Desktop**

 ![Nav-Desktop](/documentation/readme/nav-desktop.png/)

-For larger devices the features displayed and their functionality will mainly remain the same except that the category headings will be displayed and the search bar positioned in the main header nestled inbetween the logo and icons.
+For larger devices the features displayed and their functionality will mainly remain the same except that the category names will be displayed - `Pocket Watches`, `Parts`` and `Tools` - and when clicked a dropdown menu will display all products within that category.

-The main category headings will all be clickable and have a drop down menu attached to each that will display all product names available.
+The search bar will move to the main header and displayed centrally between the logo and icons.

-Media queries are set up for icons and headings to decrease in soze in smaller devices to ensure the desktop look is maintained until the Bootstrap
+Media queries are set up for icons and headings to decrease in size for smaller devices to ensure the desktop layout is maintained, until the Bootstrap Navbar Collapse kicks in for mobile devices.
-Navbar collapse break point sets.

-The Naiviagtion/ and Main Header will be kept constant through out the Website that allow users to always feel grounded no matter which part of the Website they are navigating.
+The Naiviagtion/ Main Header layout will remain constant throughout the navigation through the Website.
+Allowing the user to become familiar very quickly with the Website navigation.

 ### Home Page

-#### Mobile
+- **Mobile**

 ![Home Mobile](/documentation/readme/home-mb.png/)

-The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
-The icons once hovered over will enlarge slightly and be intuitively clickable.
+The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steeredthat will be drawn to after reading page header, 'Choose a Category'.
+The icons once hovered over will enlarge and be intuitively clickable.

-#### Desktop
+- **Desktop**

 ![Home Desktop](/documentation/readme/home-dt.png/)

-The `Home` page for larger devices will keep the same design as in for mobiles, but instead will have images of the categories that when hover over disappear and display the category name to click on.
-This extra feature brings a greater visual experience fo rth esuer to interact with.
+The `Home` page for larger devices will keep the same design format, but instead will have images of the categories, that when hovered over, will disappear and display the category name in its place.
+This extra feature brings a greater visual and interactive experience to the user.

 ### Products App